Meet Cindy Winch

 A Call to Serve

 As Cindy worked temporary jobs and multiple jobs to make ends meet, she met an alarming number of residents with similar experiences.
 She learned of their ongoing financial fears and the tough decisions they make to balance the rising costs of living, taxes, health care, and education often while raising children or caring for elderly parents.
 She saw that her elected officials were out of touch on these issues within our district.
-Cindy decided to make a difference by getting off the sidelines and to run as your Representative on DPEC.
-She will be committed to the common-sense priorities and policies that benefits the working people and fight towards a better, honest, and cost-effective government.
+Cindy decided to make a difference by getting off the sidelines and to run as your Representative on DPEC Seat 5 by furthering efforts to expand outreach of the politically ignored and promote grassroots candidates.